YsGBt/CS3200-Final-Project/README.md

 > ### Implementation details: <br />
 > > - User can only purchase the e-book if the user born before the purchase date and the book is published before the purchase date. <br />
 > > - User are not allowed to pruchase the same e-book multiple time. <br />
-> > - Author can only publish the e-book if the author born before the published date. <br />
+> > - Author can only publish the e-book if the author born before the publish date. <br />

 ## Description of The User Model:
 > The user of this application is represented as a user in our EBook store.
 The user can see their purchases to EBooks and can view the author of those EBooks.
 The user is represented to have a first and last name, a username and password to login to the application, an email for notifications, and a date of birth.
 All of these are represented as strings except for the date of birth which is represented as a date.